MIllhouse36/workoutTracker/README.md

 and your off to the races with your development environment for this project.

 ## Dependencies
+express, mongoose, morgan

 ## Project status
+Development of this projects has been halted with plans to covert this project into a full stack react application with user authentication.
 ## Host